Microsoft publishes lists of the IP addresses

 criteria in a security policy rule.

-add or edit a rule.
+and add or edit a rule.

 SaaS Application Endpoint